MicrosoftDocs/windows-dev-docs/hub/android/xamarin-native.md

 ### Wire up the up and down buttons to their corresponding event handlers

 To associate the buttons with their corresponding event handlers, first use FindViewById to find the buttons by their ids.
-Once you have a reference to the button object, you can add an event handler to its Click event.
+Once you have a reference to the button object, you can add an event handler to its `Click` event.

 ```csharp
 Button upButton = FindViewById<Button>(Resource.Id.upButton);
 upButton.Click += UpButton_Click;
 ```

+## Completed MainActivity.cs file

 When you're finished, MainActivity.cs should look like this: